vocdoni/developer-portal/docs/protocol/index.md

 # Vocdoni Protocol

-## 1. Introduction
+## Introduction

-Voĉdoni in Esperanto translates to "to give voice".
-We aim to achieve change by empowering society from the bottom up, building the necessary primitives and tools to enable every voice to be heard, from a few individuals to millions of citizens.
-We aspire to be the most accessible and functional toolset on earth, open to every group of people, regardless of their position or resources.

-We perceive voting as a collective signaling mechanism "to give voice", that can be fully digitalized, if provided with cryptographic guarantees about its integrity and its outcome.
-To this end, we have designed and implemented the Vocdoni Protocol, a universally verifiable set of rules and primitives that allow anyone to create and participate in collective decision making.
+The Vocdoni Protocol is the distributed backend which fulfills our mission by providing a decentralized, open-source, universally-verifiable, and anonymous voting system.
+The Protocol has many different elements and services running in a network of distributed nodes.
+The core of the protocol is [vocdoni-node](https://github.com/vocdoni/vocdoni-node), a piece of software written in golang that enables a node to be run in one of many modes, depending which services and features are needed.
+The golang reference for this library is documented at [pkg.go.dev](https://pkg.go.dev/go.vocdoni.io/dvote#section-readme) and the api service provided by vocdoni-node is documented [here](/vocdoni-api/vocdoni-api).

-### 1.1 The blockchain
+### The blockchain

-The Vocdoni blockchain is named **Vochain**.
-It is a Byzantine fault-tolerant network based on [Tendermint][tendermint] that executes the Vocdoni Protocol logic represented as a state machine.
+Data integrity and universal verifiability are provided by the Vocdoni blockchain, or **Vochain**.
+This is a Byzantine fault-tolerant network based on [Tendermint][tendermint] that executes the Vocdoni Protocol logic represented as a state machine.
 Its main purpose is to register votes in a decentralized and verifiable format.
-Currently, the network can process more than 30K votes per minute while using no more than the resources found on commodity computers.
+Currently, the network can process more than 30K votes per minute while using no more than the resources found on a common cloud server.

 The Vocdoni blockchain requires a native token (VOC) to execute management transactions (i.e creating elections), but not for casting votes.
 Therefore, the voters can participate in governance processes in a free and gasless manner.

 Vochain is currently based on Proof-of-Authority consensus.
-However, we are already working towards transitioning to Proof-of-Stake in 2023.
+However, we are already working towards transitioning to Proof-of-Stake model.
 Until then, the tokens are free and can be obtained by anyone by using our faucet service.

 The current vocdoni-node code can be found [in our github repository][vochain-github].

-### 1.2 Gateways
+### Gateways

 The Gateways provide entry points to our P2P network.
-They allow clients to reach decentralized services through a standard **HTTP(s) API interface**.
+They allow clients to reach decentralized services through a standard [**HTTP(s) API interface**](/vocdoni-api/vocdoni-api).

 Internally, the Gateways act as a standard blockchain full node, but also as indexers, meaning that they store and update a separate non state-related database that contains digested information useful for fulfilling client query requirements.
 For instance, **Gateways compute election results** (which are not part of the state) and provide census services (so voters can fetch their election Merkle proof).
 To perform the indexer function, Gateways need access to the auxiliary distributed filestore.

-### 1.3 Distributed storage
+### Distributed storage

 Vocdoni currently relies on the [InterPlanetary File System (IPFS)][ipfs] for storing auxiliary information.
-In a voting process, this includes information such as texts (questions, descriptions, and options), complementary images, as well as census.
-This data does not need to be permanent in order to ensure the voting guarantees, and is expensive to keep it around, so it is published to IPFS until it can be discarded.
+In a voting process, this includes information such as texts (questions, descriptions, and options), complementary images, as well as censuses.
+This data does not need to be permanent in order to ensure the integrity of a voting process, and is expensive to keep it around, so it is published to IPFS until it can be discarded.

 We have designed the Vocdoni primitives in a modular fashion, which allows us to incorporate more data layers in the future, such as Ethersphere Swarm, DAT, STORj or Filecoin.

-## 2. Process overview
+## Process overview

 This section provides an overview of the Vocdoni flow for creating a participatory process, its main attributes, and configuration options.